 Crucially, Google’s algorithm, and those of other search engines, have the human consumers’ interests at heart.
 As well as how many keywords you use, they look at factors like how relevant people find your pages.

 One of the ways this is calculated is based on your bounce rate: how likely people are to stay on the initial page they clicked on, and your site as a whole.
-Those looking for a business phone provider, for example, don’t want to be directed to a page for personal SIM card deals.
+Those looking for a commercial phone service, for example, don’t want to be directed to a page for personal SIM card deals.

 An abundance of nonsensical keywords might look good to the robots, but it will drive humans away in droves, affecting both potential customers’ experience and your SEO.